Yooooomi/your_spotify/README.md

     1) use the `EDIT SETTINGS` button on the top right corner of the page.
     2) add your URI under the `Redirect URIs` section
     - i.e: `http://localhost:3000/oauth/spotify/callback` or `http://home.mydomain.com/your_spotify_backend/oauth/spotify/callback`

+# Blocking new registrations

+You can now block new registrations from the settings page if you created an account.
+Every account can block or allow new registrations.